natasha-dudek/label_generator/README.md

 The year is 2065 and you're at a glamorous ball with the finest of high society.
 One of your companions leans over and asks what you think of the wine.
 Your unsophiticated palate has absolutely no idea -- it tastes like wine.

-Luckily you are prepared and ask your neural implant to generate a wine tasting description.
-You proceed to share it outloud with your circle of friends, frenemies, acquaintances, and whoever else is standing around.
+Luckily you are prepared and ask your neural implant to generate a wine tasting description using your custom ML model designed for exactly this purpose.
+You proceed to share the tasting description outloud with your circle of friends, frenemies, acquaintances, and whoever else is standing around.
 They nod at your wine-tasting wisdom and declare you an expert sommelier!

 (This is a just-for-fun project where I developed an LSTM that generates wine tasting descriptions.)